-A new lethal combination unleashed terror on the Kelowna Rockets.
+A new lethal combination terrorized the Kelowna Rockets on Friday night.

 The Cougars led 5-2 after the first period, chasing Jordan Cooke - who recorded his first WHL shutout Wednesday in a 7-0 pasting of the Vancouver Giants - from the net after making just nine saves.

 But it was the Rockets who opened the scoring as Ryan Olsen beat Cougars goalie Brett Zarowny 90 seconds into the first period for the 1-0 lead.
 It didn't faze the Cats as Hirsche left the puck alone in the slot and Pochiro pounced tying the game at 1-1.